jetp104/hws/homework08/README.md

-# Working With Kubernetes (In The Kubernetes / Homework07)
+# Creating plots and continuing Kubernetes (Holidapp / Homework08)
-Scenario: The simple app (Flask API + Redis DB) you built in Homework 06 needs a little bit of stability and exposure to the rest of the world.
-For this homework, we will write the necessary configurations to deploy the app onto the class Kubernetes cluster.
+Scenario: Your app (Flask API + Redis DB) has been deployed in Kubernetes, and now we are going to continue to build out some more features.
+First, we will write some code to dynamically assign the Redis client host IP.
+Second, we will add some functionality to write images to a Redis database and read images back out.

 The purpose of this project is to be able to run the hgnc data set in the last homework within a kubernetes cluster and in docker by creating yaml files for the kuberenetes and changing the host in the gene_api script.
 The host is changed to find the current host IP it is on rather than hard coding it in.
+We also want to create a plot with the hgnc data.

 ## Data used for the App
 The data used for this application was supplied by The Hugo Gene Nomenclature Committee (HGNC) which is overseen by The Human Genome Organization (HUGO).
 The data can be found using this link https://www.genenames.org/download/archive/ to their website.
 Once at the website scroll down and choose the Current JSON format hgnc_complete_set file.

 ## Important files

 `gene_api.py`: This is the main script of this project.
-The gene_api script is a Flask app that has 5 routes that are described in the table below.
+The gene_api script is a Flask app that has 8 routes that are described in the table below.
 This script puts the HGNC data into a Redis database so the user can interact with the data with the different routes and also uses defensive programming stratigies to make sure the script runs without breaking, giving an error message if something is amiss.

 `Dockerfile`: This file containerzies the `gene_api.py` script.
 The image created by the dockerfile contains the same version of python used to cretae the script and other dependencies such as versions of: `redis`, `requests`, and `Flask`